 there's many kinds of slavery and we found any more

-yes I know you're set for 5 a.m.
+yes I know you're set for 5 a.m.answer to the car

 just think about 1,000,000